 What is TSM Economics?

-The attraction of the TSM programme (Two Subject Moderatorship) is that it introduces students to two disciplines during their undergraduate studies with students having the choice of nine subjects which complement the study of Economics.
+The attraction of the TSM Economics programme is that it introduces students to two disciplines during their undergraduate studies with students having the choice of nine subjects which complement the study of Economics.
 Economics and Mathematics, for example, will appeal to students with a high mathematical ability who are interested in a career in finance or actuarial studies.
 Economics and Geography is an excellent choice for those interested in urban and regional planning.

 Is it for me?